 Shopify doesn’t charge a specific monthly maintenance fee.
 Costs can vary based on the tools and apps you use.

-Putting your Shopify store under maintenance is a smart move to ensure your website remains professional and functional during updates and improvements.
+Learning how to put your Shopify store under maintenance is a smart move to ensure your website remains professional, your audience engaged, and functional during updates and improvements.
 By following the steps and considerations outlined in this guide, you can seamlessly manage your store’s downtime and keep your customers informed.
 Remember, a little maintenance can go a long way toward providing a better shopping experience and boosting your brand’s reputation.